ibm-s390-linux/s390-tools/rust/pvattest/README.md

 - **perform**
 <ul>
-Send the attestation request to the Ultravisor
+Send the attestation request to the Ultravisor (s390x only.)
 </ul>

 - **verify**